-This programme is designed for anyone who has an interest in and enthusiasm for the horse and would like to get involved in discussions on training, problem solving and the horse-human relationship.
+This 1 year top up programme is designed for anyone who has an interest in and enthusiasm for the horse and would like to get involved in discussions on training, problem solving and the horse-human relationship.
 It is ideal for individuals who wish to demonstrate their academic potential, ability to present a reasoned argument, enthusiasm for dissemination of scientific facts to the equine industry and who has a desire to support the improvement of horse welfare.
 Throughout the programme we encourage you to develop your individual abilities and test factual knowledge through a variety of assessment methods including posters, leaflets, micro teaches, demonstrations and some written work.
 Applicants should be interested in investigating all aspects of equitation and are motivated to effect change through the creation of new theories based on scientific research to support the horse within all aspects of horse-human interactions.

 This unique programme will enable you to develop existing knowledge through a mixture of taught and practical sessions which are integral to the programme.
 The knowledge gained through a variety of modules is applicable to horses and owners from leisure through to competitive industry.
 The programme includes a substantial honours project enabling you to carry